Anjaligaddamidi/javalab/README.md

-Java is an object oriented
+Java is an object oriented language